ChandanJana/android-Biometric/README.md

 BIOMETRIC_SUCCESS: No error detected, It means we can use the biometric for validation without any worry.

 If we want to have the PromptInfo with PIN, Device credential allowed we need to setDeviceCredentialAllowed(true).

+How to get FIREBASE_TOKEN

+To obtain a Firebase authentication token (often referred to as a Firebase token or Firebase CI token) for use in CI/CD workflows, you typically generate it using the Firebase CLI.

+Here are the steps to obtain a Firebase token:

+Install Firebase CLI: If you haven't already installed the Firebase CLI, you can do so by running the following command in your terminal:

+npm install -g firebase-tools

+Login to Firebase: Once the Firebase CLI is installed, log in to Firebase by running:

+firebase login:ci

+This command initiates the login process and prompts you to authenticate with your Google account.
+Follow the instructions in your terminal to complete the authentication process.

+Generate Firebase Token: After successfully logging in, the Firebase CLI generates a Firebase authentication token (also known as a Firebase CI token) and prints it to the terminal.
+It will look something like this:

+[2022-05-04T15:45:30.123Z] Successfully obtained Firebase CLI token: <YOUR_FIREBASE_TOKEN>

+Copy the <YOUR_FIREBASE_TOKEN> value.
+This is your Firebase authentication token.